ACCESS-Community-Hub/PyEarthTools/packages/documentation/docs/documentation/data/index.md

-# EDIT.data
+# pyearthtools.data

-[edit.data][edit.data] aims to provide a simple interface with which to index into Earth Science related Datasets.
+[pyearthtools.data][pyearthtools.data] aims to provide a simple interface with which to index into Earth Science related Datasets.
 Currently this is limited to netcdf geospatial data sources, with extensions to other grids, meshes or formats expected.

-One of the base classes of `edit.data` is the `DataIndex`, which provides a unified interface to accessing data, and common data retrieval techniques.
+One of the base classes of `pyearthtools.data` is the `DataIndex`, which provides a unified interface to accessing data, and common data retrieval techniques.

 Each of the implemented data sources requires it's own initialisation parameters to get started.
 But once initialised only the timestamp is needed.

 !!!
 Note
-    If the dataset you want is not already implemented, it is easy to implement it yourself and still gain the full benefits of [edit.data][edit.data].
+    If the dataset you want is not already implemented, it is easy to implement it yourself and still gain the full benefits of [pyearthtools.data][pyearthtools.data].
 The process for this can be found [here](/documentation/data/Developing Your Own/index.md)

 ## Currently Implemented

-`edit.data` consists of the archive indexes, pattern based indexes, and downloading indexes.
+`pyearthtools.data` consists of the archive indexes, pattern based indexes, and downloading indexes.
 This allows a seperation between various data locations, user created data, or globally accessible data.
 The following tables list the implemented sources.

 ### Archives